New Democratic Party: Provincial and territorial wings

 Unlike most other Canadian federal parties, the NDP is integrated with its provincial and territorial parties.
 Holding membership of a provincial or territorial section of the NDP includes automatic membership in the federal party, and this precludes a person from being a member of different parties at the federal and provincial levels.
 Membership lists are maintained by the provinces and territories.
+This has the effect of there being different minimum membership ages depending on the province, with age ranges from 12 to 14 years old.

 There have been three exceptions: Nunavut, the Northwest Territories, and Quebec.
 In Nunavut and in the Northwest Territories, whose territorial legislatures have non-partisan consensus governments, the federal NDP is promoted by its riding associations, since each territory is composed of only one federal riding.

 In Quebec, the historical New Democratic Party of Quebec was integrated with the federal party from 1963 until 1989, when the two agreed to sever their structural ties after the Quebec party adopted a sovereigntist platform.
-From then on, the federal NDP was represented in Quebec only by their Quebec Section, whose activities in the province were limited to the federal level.
-However, following the party's breakthrough in the province in the 2011 federal election, the NDP announced their plans to recreate a provincial party in Quebec in time for the following Quebec general election.
-The modern New Democratic Party of Quebec party was registered with the Chief Electoral Officer of Quebec on January 30, 2014, but it failed to nominate any candidates in the 2014 election.
-The new NPDQ is not affiliated to the federal NDP due to more recent provincial laws in Quebec which disallow provincial parties from affiliating with federal parties.
+For the next two decades, the federal NDP was represented in Quebec only by their Quebec Section, whose activities in the province were limited to the federal level.
+In 2014, the New Democratic Party of Quebec (NDPQ) was re-established as a federalist party, unaffiliated with the federal NDP.
+The NDPQ dissolved at the end of 2024.

-The NDP in Quebec has been in decline since 2016, struggling to attract local leaders and support.

-(Provincial/territorial wings of current NDP government are in bold)

-The most successful provincial section of the party has been the Saskatchewan New Democratic Party, which first came to power in 1944 as the Co-operative Commonwealth Federation under Tommy Douglas and has won eleven of the province's elections since then.
-In Canada, Douglas is often cited as the "Father of Medicare" since, as Saskatchewan Premier, he introduced Canada's first publicly funded, universal healthcare system to the province.
-Despite the historic success of the Saskatchewan branch of the party, the NDP was shut out of Saskatchewan for the 2004, 2006, 2008, and 2011 federal elections, before winning three seats there in the 2015 federal election.
-The NDP would once again be shut out of Saskatchewan as part of the Conservatives sweep of the province in the 2019 election.

-The New Democratic Party has also formed government in Alberta, British Columbia, Manitoba, Nova Scotia, Ontario and Yukon.
+The New Democratic Party currently forms government in British Columbia and Manitoba, and has previously formed government in Alberta, Nova Scotia, Ontario, Saskatchewan, and Yukon.